Rosoe/Difficulty-Fingerprinting-Framework/README.md

 - Success metrics might not be clear
 - What worked for others might not work for you
 - Meta changes could invalidate investments

+## Items to Consider
+- Creative thinking?
+How does one get from A to B in a logic puzzle when it's not systemic.